-The Board has determined that five of seven directors who serve on the Board as of the date of this Proxy Statement (Messrs.
-Gold, Cohn, Polinsky, Pappas and Schmulen) are "independent," as defined under the applicable rules of Nasdaq (although the Company is not subject to such standards).
+The Board has determined that six of eight directors who serve on the Board as of the date of this Proxy Statement (Messrs.
+Gold, Cohn, Polinsky, Pappas, Schmulen and Gramm) are "independent," as defined under the rules of Nasdaq (although the Company is not subject to such standards).
 In making this determination, the Board or the Nominating Committee, as applicable, considered all relevant facts and circumstances (including, without limitation, commercial, industrial, banking, consulting, legal, accounting, charitable and familial relationships) to ascertain whether any such person had a relationship that, in its opinion, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.